Kernel-GL-HRK/gl-kernel-training-2021/09_dt_rtc/README.md

 ![RTC board to BBB connection](./images/BBB-RTC.jpg)

-:exclamation: BBB configuration EEPROM is palced on I2C0 bus.
+:exclamation: BBB configuration EEPROM is placed on I2C0 bus.
 Beware of changing its contents!

 ---